View Map

 3Newbridge Silverware

 Style icons like Marilyn Monroe, The Beatles and Princess Grace of Monaco may not have visited Kildare, but you can see iconic pieces they once wore in Kildare at the Newbridge Silverware Visitor Centre.
-At the Newbridge Silverware factory, you can also go behind the scenes to see the craftsmanship that goes into their famous jewellery, homeware and giftware.
+Go behind the scenes at the factory to see the craftsmanship that goes into their famous jewellery, homeware and giftware.
 Getting to see firsthand the incredible designs that these celebrities wore is one of the best things to do in Newbridge.

 Friends browsing Newbridge Silverware.